Traits

 • Minimum: A spotted white patch visible on the top third of the hindquarters.

 • Maximum: Spotted white that covers the hindquarters and barrel as far forward as the withers.
-May affect the legs in irregular strips/patches or cause irregular face markings.
+May affect the legs in irregular strips/patches or cause irregular white markings.
 The base coat will show on the face, neck, chest, and shoulders.

 Leopard is a white marking that covers the body, with the base coat showing through in a spotted pattern.